lehtiolab/ddamsproteomics/docs/usage.md

 ### `--outdir`
 The output directory where the results will be saved.

-### `--email`
-Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits.
-If set in your user config file (`~/.nextflow/config`) then you don't need to speicfy this on the command line for every run.

 ### `-name`
 Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random mnemonic.

-This is used in the MultiQC report (if not default) and in the summary HTML / e-mail (always).
+This is used in the QC report (if not default)

 **NB:** Single hyphen (core Nextflow option)